The “A’s” for your “Q’s”

 Whereas both occupational and physical therapy work to restore strength and mobility, occupational therapy focuses on helping adapt to the resident’s social and physical environment.
 This typically includes training or retraining the resident on how to dress, bathe, eat and groom; memory, orientation and cognitive integration; and on maintaining normal joint movement to reduce the effects of arthritis or other conditions.

-With aging, 2 major medical concerns that can emerge are eating challenges and swallowing dysfunction, the former caused or exacerbated by poor teeth or dentures, the latter by post-intubation trauma.
+With aging, two major medical concerns that can emerge are eating challenges and swallowing dysfunction, the former caused or exacerbated by poor teeth or dentures, the latter by post-intubation trauma.
 Our skilled speech and language pathologists create treatment plans that address each resident’s specific abilities, provide precise exercises and other tactics and when appropriate, offer diet recommendations in support of the treatment plan medical recommendations.

 Every treatment plan is individualized to address each specific condition and rehabilitation needs, based on medical certification by a physician.
 After admission, the therapy team meets to review the treatment plan and recommend an appropriate service schedule.
 It is not unusual for a healthy post-operative 64-year-old woman (for example, after a hip replacement) to have an hour each of physical and occupational therapy, 5 times per week for 3 weeks.
 In contrast, a frail 88-year-old man recovering from the same surgery might recover much more slowly, and a schedule of 20 minutes per day of either physical or occupational therapy — alternating days if he is too fatigued or until he can build up his strength — may be more appropriate.
 The therapy team works quite closely with the single most important team member: the resident.